 Recognizing the significant impact trauma has had on many of our students, staff and families, Allyson became a Certified Trauma Practitioner in Education.
 The supports students affected by trauma need are beneficial to all students because they are grounded in a foundational core of strong, positive relationships based on trust.
 Allyson is also a leadership coach and an educator wellness coach.

 Allyson writes on a blog called Serendipity in Education and has authored several books–The Path to Serendipity, the picture book The Princes of Serendip, and Through the Lens of Serendipity: Helping Others Discover the Best in Themselves and a middle-grades chapter book called The Serendipity Journal.
 She also loves speaking to passionate groups of educators as everyone works to be happy and effective people for the benefit of everyone.

 She is married to Jim and has two amazing sons with him, Laine and Tyson.
+She is blessed.